teodutu/operating-systems/content/chapters/compute/lecture/quiz/number-of-running-threads.md

 ## Question Text

-What is the maximum number of threads can be in the RUNNING state at any time?
+What is the maximum number of threads that can be in the RUNNING state at any time?

 ## Question Answers